 Diffraction: This refers to the bending of sound waves around obstacles.
 A sound barrier needs to be tall enough to prevent sound waves from simply bending over the top and reaching the other side.

 Different materials can either reflect, absorb, or allow diffraction of sound waves to varying degrees.
-For a sound barrier to be effective, it ideally should reflect and absorb as much of the sound as possible while minimizing diffraction.
+For a sound barrier to be effective, it should ideally reflect and absorb as much sound as possible while minimizing diffraction.

 Fiberglass-reinforced plastic (FRP) as a Material Option for Highway Sound Barriers